kensanata/just-halberds/Knives.md

 sequence of tasks that the players may or may not pursue.
 It’s OK for players not to pursue or abandon these goals.
 No harm done, Claudia didn’t prepare too far ahead.
 If goals are abandoned, Claudia is free to narrate an ending she likes.
-If the players didn’t organise and alchemist, perhaps the complaints reach the ears of Lord Obersaxo and an alchemist settles in the castle of Brugg downriver, outside the player character’s current sphere of influence.
+If the players didn’t organise an alchemist, perhaps the complaints reach the ears of Lord Obersaxo and an alchemist settles in the castle of Brugg downriver, outside the player character’s current sphere of influence.
 Complications can